Wine Articles

 First, the philosophy...

 Nary a week goes by that someone doesn't come by the store to ask about purchasing a large format wine storage unit or building a wine cellar.
-Being a wine merchant, I know that I should do everything I can to encourage wine cellars, since so many of my customers spend money in our store in an effort to fill them.
-I have maintained a personal cellar for over 15 years and can personally attest to the pleasure to be derived from opening that bottle of 12 year old Cabernet that has aged to mellow perfection.
-The warmth you feel as it spreads its velvety richness across your palate is only rivaled by the sense of victory you have earned by your patience.
+Being a wine merchant, I know that I should do everything I can to encourage wine cellars, since so many of my customers spend money in our stores in an effort to fill them.
+I maintained a personal cellar for over 15 years (before I had two stores full of wine) and can personally attest to the pleasure to be derived from opening a bottle of 12 year old Cabernet that has aged to mellow perfection.
+The warmth you feel as it spreads its velvety richness across your palate is only rivaled by the sense of victory you have earned with your patience.

-Well, there is also a dark side to wine cellars, like the engraved anniversary magnum of a 1990 Zinfandel that we opened on July 4th.
-It was rich and filled with fruit in its youth but had withered into dull senility over 13 years.
+There is also a dark side to wine cellars, like the engraved anniversary magnum of a 1990 Sausal Zinfandel that we opened in 2005.
+It was rich and filled with fruit in its youth, but had withered into dull senility over 15 years.
 The fact is, far more wine is ruined in the finest wine cellars than is ever preserved.
 I cannot tell you the number of times I have watched the owners of magnificent wine cellars discard the rust colored liquid contained in what was once a prized bottle.
 The truth is that no one can consume 3,000, 5,000, or in some extreme cases, 10,000 bottles of wine before a good portion of it goes bad.
-Not only am I certain that a high proportion of the cult wine and first growth Bordeaux's are collectables that will never be consumed, even many fine Cabernets and Pinot Noirs are routinely held well beyond their prime....
+Not only am I certain that a high proportion of the cult wine and first growth Bordeaux are collectables that will never be consumed, even more popularly priced Cabernet's and Pinot Noir's are routinely held well beyond their prime.

+3.)
 Don't forget when to drink them.
-Always label your bottles with a tag that reminds you when you intend to serve them. (shameless plug - the cellar cards available here at Grapevine Cottage do this pretty well)
+Always label your bottles with a tag that reminds you when you intend to serve them. (shameless plug - the cellar cards available with every wine here at Grapevine Cottage do this pretty well)

+4.)
 Sample your wines over time.
 Don't wait 10 years to try the first bottle in a case.
 The top of the bell curve is very elusive.
-If I have case of good Cabernet I might wait a year and start trying a bottle a year until I think it has peaked, then consume the rest over the following 12 to 18 months.
+If I have a case of good Cabernet, I might wait a year and start trying a bottle a year until I think it has peaked, then consume the rest over the following 12 to 18 months.

 Then, the nuts and bolts of wine storage...